M-F-Tushar/CSE-1201-Object-Oriented-Programming-Language/README.md

 **Herbert Schildt – Teach Yourself C++**
 This book is the primary reference used throughout the course for understanding OOP concepts and syntax in C++.

+**Y. Daniel Liang - Introduction to Java programming** This book is the primary reference used for Learning Java and OOP in Java

 ## 🧠 Topics Covered

 - Philosophy of OOP vs. Structured Programming